Here’s why you should boycott Groundhog Day

 According to legend, if a groundhog sees its shadow, we can expect six more weeks of winter.

 This superstitious holiday might seem innocent but celebrating it actually harms the animal it’s named after!

-Here’s why you should boycott Groundhog Day this year (and every year!)
+Here’s why you should boycott Groundhog Day!